-10mL clear Type I glass vial.
+10 ml or 20 ml clear Type I glass vial.

 Chlorobutyl stopper that is moulded with a Flurotec film and then coated in silicon oil.

 Aluminium seal with red plastic flip-off button.

-Each carton contains 10 vials.
-Each vial contains 10ml of concentrate.
+Each carton contains 10 vials of 10 ml or 5 vials of 20 ml.
+Each vial contains 1 mg/ml of concentrate.